Miss England Bhasha Mukherjee Resumes Work As Doctor To Battle Coronavirus: ‘This Is What I Got A Degree For’

 I love these two pictures.
 The first is with a little child and the second is with my teacher from year 7.
 Children are like molten lava, a formidable force that can be moulded into tough rocks that eventually make up the foundation of humanity on this planet.
 Teachers are the moulds that set these rocks… Teachers that in a day deal with upto 150 little dollops of molten lava, some naughty some back chatters some absolutely and utterly annoying like MYSELF!
 In my years as a student I saw the wear and tear my teachers went through, most of them were parents themselves but aside from parenting their own children they had chosen a profession that meant they would parent 150 other little brats along with their own.
 Teachers are hero's of our society but we are all teachers in our own way.
 Everyday we are influencing someone younger than us , someone impressionable.
 Just when we think our actions are inconsequential we have to consider who might be watching and who we maybe quietly influencing.
 I am so delighted that the love that my teachers gave me and with that the gift of knowledge , I get to pass on to many many children in my campaign for @diabetesuk this year.
 Stay blessed. #beautywithapurpose Pc @aryavisuals Dress : @puneetbhandal Mua @kellytaylor507 @the_gbp @mauritius.tourism @missenglandnews

-The Miss England winner joined a number of others who returned to the medical field to pitch in during the spread of the coronavirus.
-As The Inquisitr reported, world-renowned doctor Alfa Sa’adu, former medical director for the Princess Alexandra Hospital NHS Trust, left retirement so he would work with coronavirus patients.
+Mukherjee joined a number of others who returned to the medical field to pitch in during the spread of the coronavirus.
+As The Inquisitr reported, world-renowned doctor Alfa Sa’adu, former medical director for the Princess Alexandra Hospital NHS Trust, came out of retirement to help during the pandemic.
 The 68-year-old doctor went back to work at Queen Victoria Memorial Hospital in Welwyn, Hertfordshire, but fell ill with the virus himself and died last week.

-As the BBC reported, tens of thousands of retired medical professionals across the United Kingdom have gone back to work, and the National Health Service sent letters to more than 65,000 retired medical professionals asking them to come back.
+As the BBC reported, tens of thousands of retired medical professionals across the United Kingdom have gone back to work.
+The National Health Service sent letters to more than 65,000 retired medical professionals asking them to come back.
 Others, like Mukherjee, have returned to the medical field from doing work in other sectors.

-For Mukherjee, there is no better way to represent her country than to help those affected by the virus.
+For Mukherjee, there is no better way to represent her country as Miss England than to help those affected by the virus.

 “There’s no better time for me to be Miss England and helping England at a time of need,” she said.